yewstack/yew/docs/getting-started/build-a-sample-app.md

 ## Run Hello World

 To verify the Rust environment is setup, run the initial project using the cargo build tool.
+After output about the build process, you should see the expected "Hello World" message.

 ```bash
 cargo run